AkilanKD/Science-Fair-2023-24/README.md

 Thanks to @elleklinton for the library Pied Poker.
 Source code can be found here: https://github.com/elleklinton/PiedPoker.

 Thanks to John La Rooy from Stack Overflow for his line of code to sort 2D arrays based on a specific column: https://stackoverflow.com/a/4174955.

+Thanks to Match Poker Online for their preflop hand cart, which PREFLOP-RANGES.csv is based on: https://matchpoker.com/learn/strategy-guides/pre-flop-ranges-8-max.